mat1432/Colonial_Partitioning/readme.md

 [GitHub Repository](/../../)
 Licensed under the [GNU General Public License v3.0](/LICENSE)

-The change logs are in English, so far any and all translations of the Change Logs were done via online websites:
--> NONE of the Translators who Volunteered their time are at fault for any imperfections!
+The change logs are in English, so far any and all translations of the Change Logs were done via online websites.
+NONE of the Translators who Volunteered their time are at fault for any imperfections!

 Most of the code is for compatibility, fine-tuning, and ease of use.
 At its core the code to partition colonies is like this: